 In the literature, there exist two popular views on what a sentence is about.
 According to a tradition starting with Paul 1880, the topic of a sentence is the question the sentence is addressing.
 According to another tradition going back at least to Goodman 1961, the topic of a sentence is the referent the sentence is about.
-In more recent analyses along the second tradition, e.g. Reinhart 1981 and Vallduví 1990, this referent need not be a particular real entity, but is thought of rather as a discourse referent.
+In more recent analyses along the second tradition, e.g. Reinhart 1981 and Vallduví 1992, this referent need not be a particular real entity, but is thought of rather as a discourse referent.
 By representing questions as discourse referents in an environment, we suggest that these two views are two sides of the same coin.

-What a sentence is about is also linguistically marked, in English, by the use of accent.
+What a sentence is about is linguistically marked, in English, by the use of accent.
+Jackendoff 1972 distinguishes between A and B accent.
+The rising A accent marks dependent focus, while the falling B accent marks independent focus.

+(52) (Who ate what?
+What about Fred?)
+Fred_B ate the beans_A.

+According to our analysis, focus presupposes a topic: it indicates that it addresses a certain question.
+Because two foci are used, (52) presupposes at least the multiple wh-question (53a) as in Roberts 1996.
+However, as in Büring 1999, we will also assume that (52) presupposes (53b).

-(38) a.
+(53) a.
 Who ate what?
-What about Fred?
-What did he eat?

-b.
-FredB ate the beansA.

-According to Jackendoff 1972, the rising A accent marks dependent focus, while the falling B accent marks independent focus.
-According to our analysis, focus presupposes a question: it indicates that it addresses a certain question.
-Because two foci are used, it presupposes at least the multiple wh-question (39a) as in Roberts 1996.
-However, as in Büring 1999, we will also assume that (38b) presupposes (39b).

-(39) a.
-Who ate what? ?xyAte(x,y) b.
-What did Fred eat? ?yAte(f,y)
+2xy A(x,y) b.
+What did Fred eat? y A(f,y)

 According to Roberts 1996, the two questions form part of a questioning strategy.
-Our notion of relevance between questions shows that the question (39b) can be part of a strategy to answer (39a), but not the other way around.
-Thus, we can determine that the presuppositions and assertion of (38b) should be represented as follows:
+Our notion of relevance between questions shows that the question (53b) can be part of a strategy to answer (53a), but not the other way around.
+Thus, we can determine that the presupposition and assertion of (52) should be represented as follows:

+(54) a.
+Fred_B at the beans_A.

-- (40) a.
-FredB ate the beansA. - b. $\partial[?xyAte(x,y)] \wedge \partial[?yAte(f,y)] \wedge \exists y[y=b]$ or equivalently c. $\partial[?xyAte(x,y)] \wedge \partial[?x(x=f)] \wedge \exists y[y=b]$
+b. $\partial[?xyA(x,y)] \wedge \partial[?yA(f,y)] \wedge \exists y[y=b]$ or equivalently c. $\partial[?xyA(x,y)] \wedge \partial[?x(x=f)] \wedge \exists y[y=b]$

-The ordinary meaning of the sentence is entailed: $(40c) \models Ate(f, b)$ .
+The ordinary meaning of the sentence is entailed: $(54c) \models A(f, b)$.

 What Jackendoff called A and B accent is called focal and topical accent respectively by Büring 1999.
-Büring proposes that a sentence like (38b) not only has a focal-value, but also a topic-value.
-The former corresponds with our question (39b), but the latter is not a question, but rather a set of questions: for each relevant individual d the question what d ate.
-To account for the intuition that (38b) is only a partial answer to question (39a), he states an extra disputability condition.
-If we denote the topic-value of A by $[[A]]^t$ , the condition says that if in A a topical accent is used, at least one question in $[[A]]^t$ must still be open.
+Büring proposes that a sentence like (52) not only has a focal-value, but also a topic-value.
+The former corresponds with our question (53b), but the latter is not a question, but rather a set of questions: for each relevant individual d the question what d ate.
+To account for the intuition that (52) is only a partial answer to question (53a), he states an extra disputability condition.
+If we denote the topic-value of A by $[[A]]^t$, the condition says that if in A a topical accent is used, at least one question in $[[A]]^t$ must still be open.
 This disputability condition, however, gives rise to the so-called last answer problem.

-(41) a.
+- (55) a.
 Who ate what?

 - b.
+Mary_B ate sprouts_A, and

-Mary $B$ ate sprouts $A$ , and - c.
-FredB ate the beansA.
+- c.
+Fred_B ate the beans_A.